sataz-ehl/smartcut/README.md

 ### 1.3
 * Update to PyAV 15.0
+* Fixed some critical issues in h264 and h265 smartcutting
+* A lot more tests with real world videos

 ### 1.2
 * [#11](https://github.com/skeskinen/smartcut/pull/11) Allow frame number input instead of time input, by snelg